-We have been advised by B. Riley Securities, Inc. that it proposes to offer shares of our common stock directly to the public at the public offering price set forth on the cover page of this prospectus, and at this price less a concession not in excess of \$.504 per share of common stock to other dealers.
+We have been advised by B. Riley Securities, Inc. that it proposes to offer shares of our common stock directly to the public at the public offering price set forth on the cover page of this prospectus, and at this price less a concession not in excess of \$ per share of common stock to other dealers.
+The underwriters may allow, and certain dealers may re-allow, a discount from the concession not in excess of \$ per share of common stock to certain brokers and dealers.
 After this offering, the offering price, concessions and other selling terms may be changed by the underwriters.